 We have a great deal of in house experience with BREEAM.

-Our consultant Charlotte Hammond is a licenced BREEAM assessor with years of experience in this field.
+Our BREEAM consultants are fully licenced and have years of experience in this field.

 Not only this, but Arbtech’s ecologists are highly regarded by the Building Research Establishment (BRE.)